 6. Facial Expression Nonverbal Communication

 Facial expression is one of the most common types of nonverbal communication that influences interaction.
-It certainly plays a crucial role in regulating the interaction and conveys the message.
-Facial expression includes the mouth, eyebrow, and facial muscle.
+It certainly plays a crucial role in regulating the interaction and conveying the message.
+Facial expression includes the mouth, eyebrow, and facial muscles.
 Facial expressions demonstrate approval or disapproval of the topic being discussed.
-The facial expression of the audience shows whether the speech is exciting or not.
+The audience’s facial expression shows whether the speech is exciting or not.
 The five universal facial expressions are Happiness, Sadness, Anger, Fear, and Surprise.

 People have over 30 muscles on the face to help smile or frown; for example, 17 muscles to smile and 43 muscles to frown.

 For example, people open their mouths and extend their eyebrows when they are surprised.